Harlequln/C1M09X-Advanced_Lane_Lines_finding/README.md

     return gray_clahe
 ```

-The lower threshold ``thresh_min=210`` was chosen to be the default after some tuning iterations.
+The lower threshold ``thresh_min=210`` was chosen as default after some tuning iterations.

 ![alt text][image3]

 ### The yellow feature
-The yellow feature uses color thresholding in the HSV color space to detect yellow color in the given rgb frame.
+The yellow feature uses color thresholding in the HSV color space to detect yellow color
+in the given rgb frame.

 ```python
 def yellow_feature(rgb_image, lbound=(17, 20, 140), ubound=(32, 255, 255)):